 Although not in the planning area, immediately to the south on Burnet Road is another MetroRapid stop: Northcross Station.
 (Please note, the Northcross Station is included in this discussion because of its adjacency to the planning area; however, recommendations in this section will only refer to the Crossroads and Ohlen Stations.)
 The three stations, spaced a little over a mile from one another, create a rich, high-capacity transit environment along this portion of Burnet Road.
-When considered in combination with the large commercial tracts that are projected to become candidates for redevelopment, this part of Austin could be a ideal location for transit oriented development.
+When considered in combination with the large commercial tracts that are projected to become capidates for redevelopment, this n to become candidates for redevelopment, this part of Austin could be a ideal location for transit oriented development.